annalisapol/smm-course/README.md

 # smm-course
-Code for labs and homeworks for the Statistical and Matematical Methods course
+Code for labs and homeworks for the Statistical and Matematical Methods course at UniBO, Artificial Intelligence curriculum.